Office of the Dean of Academics

-Please read course descriptions carefully.
+After July 15, please read course descriptions carefully.
 If a course you wish to take seems very interesting to you, realize that it probably seems interesting to others as well, so be sure to list alternate choices.
 I will use your alternative course selections if: 1) your first choice is unavailable, 2) I feel that your first choice is inappropriate for your background and/or needs, or 3) the master schedule will not accommodate your selections.
 Please do not neglect to list alternative selections under the impression that without them you increase your chances of getting your first choice; that is not the case.

 Changes to your schedule may be made during the add/drop period at the start of the each semester; you will have time to make any necessary changes once classes start.
 We want you to be comfortable with your academic course selection, but remember that you are coming to Bridgton Academy to stretch yourself and take on some new challenges.

 Students should arrive with the following supplies: 4 single subject binders, 4 single subject notebooks, filler paper, pens and pencils.